AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 ---
 title: JSON Schema or Samples | API Mesh for Adobe Developer App Builder
 ---
+import Headers from '/src/pages/_includes/headers.md'

 # JSON schema handlers

 This handler allows you to load any remote REST service, and describe its request/response.
 With this handler, you can easily customize and control the built GraphQL schema.

 <InlineAlert variant="warning" slots="text"/>